makehappen/autominifier/README.md

 // returns .min.css file path path with custom destinations
 $minifier->js('/styles', 'style.min.css');

+// For a customized list and order of files update config.json {
+    "files": [
+        "file-1.js",
+        "folder2/file-2.js'
+    ]
+}
 ```

 ## Conventions
  - By default, JavaScript files should live in the public /js folder or its sub-folders
  - By default, CSS files should live in the public /css folder or its sub-folders
+ - Default concatenation order is alphabetical, folders first, followed by file names
- - The relative path from vendor folder to public folder should be ../public
+ - Default relative path from vendor folder to public folder is expected to be ../public
  - Accepted extension files: .js, .css, .sass, .scss
- - Already minified files should have .min before their extensions
- - Only files intended to be included in the "app.min." files should live in these folders
- - Concatenation order is alphabetical, folders first, followed by file names
- - Development environments should end with ".dev" or be "localhost"
- - The package will use or create a "storage" folder located one level up from /vendor

 ## Change log